Rhanjie/ShadyTerror-VR/README.md

-# Waterdeep-VR
+# ShadyTerror - VR

-Using unity version: 2021.3.0f1
+Using unity version: 2022.1.24f1

 ## Installation (for windows)